nilsrechberger/AirStream/README.md

-# MSCIDS CSC Project: An OpenAQ Data Pipeline
+# AirStream: An OpenAQ Data Pipeline

 This repository contains the implementation of a data acquisition and processing pipeline for OpenAQ air quality data.
 It was developed as part of the "Computer Science Concepts for Data Scientists" (CSC) module at Lucerne University of Applied Sciences and Arts (HSLU).